sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 <details markdown="1">
 <summary><b>Example</b></summary>
-Imagine analyzing a Vision-Language Model (VLM) tasked with identifying objects in an image:
+Imagine analyzing a Vision language Model (VLM) tasked with identifying objects in an image:
 - **Clean Input:** An image of "a cat sitting on a mat."
 - **Corrupted Input:** The same image with Gaussian noise added to the "cat" region.